Pupils as Leaders

 In lower Key Stage 2, these roles remain, but the class leaders of the week also organise learning resources and put the visual timetable on the board.
 Children are also chosen to be learning buddies and digital leaders.

-Their wider school responsibilities involve going through a ‘real life’ recruitment process for the positions of Office Assistants and Play Pals.
+We provide opportunities for pupils to go through a ‘real life’ recruitment process for the positions of Office Assistants and Play Pals.
 The posts are advertised with a person specification.
 They then write a job application using this.
 Applicants are interviewed, selected and then trained for the role, taking account of their responsibilities and the necessary skills to perform these to a high standard.

 “I think being an office assistant is a great opportunity to be responsible for the school and other people”.